blaiseli/GIP/docs/source/giptools/binDensity.rst

 Description
 -----------
 | The ``binDensity`` module aims at visualizing the normalized bin sequencing coverage of multiple samples using a smoothed color density representation.
-| The module loads for all samples the GIP files with the bin sequencing coverage values (.covPerBin.gz files) and generates a smoothed color density scatterplot showing the genomic position (x-axis) and the log10 normalized coverage values (y-axis).
+| The module loads, for all samples, the GIP files with the bin sequencing coverage values (.covPerBin.gz files) and generates a smoothed color density scatterplot showing the genomic position (x-axis) and the log10 normalized coverage values (y-axis).

 Example